andrasq/node-qibl/README.md

     emitter.emit('data', Buffer.from('line 1\nline'));
     emitter.emit('data', Buffer.from('2\nline'));

+### qibl.emitchunks( emitter, eventName, findChunkEnd(newChunk, chunks, base) )

+Re-chunk the emitted `'data'` bytes and emit them as `eventName` events.
+The 'data' buffers must have bytes in Buffers, and not have been converted to strings.
+The delivered 'chunk' events will likewise be in Buffers.
+The boundaries of the chunks are computed by the `findChunkEnd` function.
+Returns the 'data' event listener that was installed on the `emitter`.

+Chunks are emitted as soon as their end is received, from within the `'data'` event listener.
+Partial chunks are buffered until their end arrives.

+`findChunkEnd` is called with the new 'data' buffer and, for multi-buffer chunks, the array of data buffers received so far (including the newest), and should return the byte offset in `newChunk` of the end of the chunk starting at `base` offset.
+Note that whenever `base` is non-zero the chunk will always start in `newChunk` and `chunks` will be unefined; when `base` is `0` zero the chunk will start at offset 0 in either `chunks[0]` or `newChunk`, depending on whether `chunks` is set..

+See also the description of `emitlines`, which is built on top of `emitchunks`.

+    function emitlines( emitter ) {
+        return qibl.emitchunks(emitter, 'line', function endOfLine(chunk, chunks, base) {
+            var end = chunk.indexOf("\n", base);
+            return end < 0 ? -1 : end + 1;
+        })
+    }

 ### makeError( [properties,] message [,arg1 ,arg2, ...] )

 Create a new `Error` object with the error message `message` and having the given properties.